 S/Sgt.
 Maurice E. Wilson was born on March 2, 1912, to Lester Wilson and Lula Britton-Wilson in Mercer County, Kentucky.
 He was raised, with his brother and six sisters, on the family farm and in Harrodsburg, where he attended school.
 He was known as “Jack” to his family and friends.
 Jack joined the Kentucky National Guard’s tank company, with his friend Marcus Lawson, which did not have an armory, so it met in a large hall above a store at the corner of Main and Poplar Streets.

-D Company moved into its barracks in December 1941.
-The barracks were adjacent to the Roosevelt Ridge Training Area.
-The men assigned to the Hq Company still lived with the D Company since their barracks were unfinished.
-25 men lived on each floor of the barracks.
-The bunks were set up along the walls and alternated so that the head of one bunk was next to the foot of another bunk allowing for more bunks to be placed in the least amount of space allowing for 50 men to sleep on each floor.
+Unpainted temporary barracks were their first housing since their barracks were not finished.
+Each man had a steel cot to sleep on.
+The bunks were set up along the walls and alternated so that the head of one bunk was next to the foot of another bunk allowing for more bunks to be placed in the least amount of space allowing for 25 men to sleep on each floor.
 The first sergeant, staff sergeant, and master sergeant had their own rooms.
 There was also a supply room, an orderly room – where the cooks could sleep during the day – and a clubroom.
 Twenty-five men lived on each floor of the barracks.
 When men were assigned to the company from selective service, they lived in tents next to the company’s two barracks.
 The tents were on concrete slabs and had screened wooden walls and doors with canvas roofs.
 Each tent had a stove in the center for heat and electricity for lighting.
 The officers had their own barracks with private rooms for each officer.
 In addition, each officer had an orderly to clean his room.

 The one problem they had was that the barracks had four, two-way speakers in it.
 One speaker was in the main room of each floor of the barracks, one was in the first sergeant’s office, and one was in the captain’s office.
 Since by flipping a switch the speaker became a microphone, the men watched what they said.
-The men assigned to Hq Company moved into their own barracks by February.
+The men assigned to HQ Company moved into their own barracks by February.
 The guardsmen were housed away from the regular army troops in the newly built barracks.
 Newspapers from the time state that the barracks were air-conditioned.

 The biggest problem facing the unit was the lack of equipment.
 Many of the tanks were castoffs from the regular army or pulled from the junkyard at Ft.
 Knox and rebuilt by the tank companies.
 The tanks were also restricted in where they could be driven and very little training was done with the infantry.
 The companies received new trucks and motorcycles in the Spring of 1941.
 The men received training under the direction of the 69th Armored Regiment, 1st Armored Division.
 This was true for the tank crews and reconnaissance units who trained with the regiment’s tanks and reconnaissance units and later trained with their own companies.
 One hundred and forty-nine men from Selective Service were assigned to the battalion on January 10.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.